marktron/quote-card/docs/PRD.md

 ### UC1 — Create a shareable image from highlighted text

 1. User highlights text.
-2. Right-click → "Create Pullquote" OR toolbar click.
+2. Right-click → "Create QuoteCard" OR toolbar click.
 3. A small modal opens with a preview.
 4. User selects theme → export.